ghostop14/sparrow-wifi/README.md

 - WiFi Signal "hunt" mode.
 Normal scans running across all 2.4 GHz and 5 GHz channels can take 5-10 seconds per sweep as the radio needs to retune to each frequency and listen.
 If you're trying to locate a particular SSID, this can be too slow.
 Hunt mode allows you to specify the channel number or center frequency and only scan that one channel for much faster hunt performance (generally less than 0.2 seconds/channel).
 - Bluetooth support with either standard Bluetooth dongles and an Ubertooth
 - If you have an Ubertooth, you can display active spectrum on the 2.4 GHz frequency chart
+- HackRF support!
+If you have a HackRF you can use it to display spectrum for either 2.4 GHz or 5 GHz using hackrf_sweep (you can use Ubertooth in 2.4 GHz and a HackRF in 5 GHz to cover both)
 - Ability to export results to CSV or JSON and import them back in to revisualize a scan
 - Plot SSID GPS coordinates on Google maps
 - Sparrow-wifi has built-in GPS support via gpsd for network location tagging